l0wc0ster/blog/csfr-bypass-burpsuite.md

 4. make the regular expression of the macro and rule settings the most accurate
 5. and most importantly - describe the logic of the macros "before sending the main request"

-For example, if you make brute-force attack on login page, describe the previous get request to return token from web server, do not describe the next step, you can do it in intruder later =)
+For example, if you make a brute-force attack on a login page, describe the previous get request to return token from web server, do not describe the next step, you can do it in intruder later =)

 ![Image](/img/anti-csrf-burp/1.png)
 ![Image](/img/anti-csrf-burp/2.png)